[Show abstract][Hide abstract] ABSTRACT: Background

-[Show abstract][Hide abstract] ABSTRACT: The longer waiting time for a liver graft in patients with blood group O makes it necessary to expand the donor pool for these patients.
-This applies in both urgent situations and for elective patients.
-We report on our experience with ABO-incompatible liver transplantation using A2 and B non-secretor donors here.
+[Show abstract][Hide abstract] ABSTRACT: The longer waiting time for a liver graft among patients with blood group O makes it necessary to expand the donor pool for these patients.
+We herein have reported our experience with ABO-incompatible liver transplantation using A(2) donors to blood group O recipients.

 Between 1996 to 2005, 10 adult blood group O recipients received 10 A(2) cadaveric grafts.
 Mean recipient age was 52 +/- 7.7 years (mean +/- SD).
 The initial immunosuppression was induction with antithymocyte globulin (n = 2), interleukin-2-receptor antagonists (n = 3), or anti-CD20 antibody (rituximab, n = 1), followed by a tacrolimus-based protocol.
 No preoperative plasmapheresis, immunoadsorption, or splenectomies were performed.